-If you want your content to show up in search results, and by association increase search traffic, you need to invest in building strong backlinks to your site.
+If you want your content to show up in search results, and by association increase search traffic, you need to invest in digital promotion strategies that building strong backlinks to your site.

 Take a look at National Geographic’s article, “Unbelievably Cute Pictures of Rescued Baby Sloths.”